Testing Quantum Programs with Multiple Subroutines: Conclusion

 This paper has proposed a novel framework for testing quantum programs with multiple subroutines.
 Our framework contains IO analysis, equivalence class partition, coverage criteria, and test case generation.
 To support our framework, we also implemented QSharpTester, a testing tool for Q\# programs, and conducted experiments using Q\# programs to demonstrate the effectiveness of our testing framework.
 Our experiment used a set of Q\# benchmark programs, including seven original correct programs and their 244 faulty mutations with four mutation types.
 The experimental results show that our methods can find almost all faulty mutations and some equivalent mutations and can finish testing tasks in an acceptable time on a personal computer with a Q\# simulator.
 Moreover, although we present our testing framework in the context of Q\#~\cite{svore2018q}, the underlying ideas are applicable to other quantum programming languages such as Scaffold~\cite{abhari2012scaffold}, Silq~\cite{bichsel2020silq}, and Qiskit~\cite{gadi_aleksandrowicz_2019_2562111}.

-In future work, we plan to investigate several critical issues further in testing quantum programs, including (1) giving a broader definition of quantum program specifications, (2) defining more novel coverage criteria for quantum variables, especially those related to quantum entanglement, and (3) further investigating metamorphic testing of quantum programs.
+In future work, we plan to investigate several critical issues further in testing quantum programs, including (1) giving a broader definition of quantum program specifications, (2) defining more novel coverage criteria for quantum variables , and (3) further investigating metamorphic testing of quantum programs.